scottkellum/sassconfdesign/website/source/pages/2013-10-01-nyc-primer.md

 * Walk **[The Highline](http://www.thehighline.org/about/maps)*** and then get Artichoke pizza or other food spots.
 [Self guided vist](http://www.thehighline.org/pdf/high-line-self-guide-fall.pdf) and [art guide](http://www.thehighline.org/pdf/FHL-ARTMAP-SEPT2013.pdf).
 * East Harlem Walking Tour
 * [Printed Matter](http://printedmatter.org/) is the world's largest non-profit organization dedicated to publications made by artists.
 [Yelp](http://www.yelp.com/biz/printed-matter-new-york)
-* Cinophiles resource! **[Spectacle Theatre](http://www.spectacletheater.com/upcoming/)** is tiny, gem of a theatre.
+* Cinephiles resource! **[Spectacle Theatre](http://www.spectacletheater.com/upcoming/)** is tiny, gem of a theatre.
 Fully volunteer run, Spetacle's programming encompasses overlooked works, and offbeat gems.
 [Angelika Theatre](), [Film Forum](http://www.filmforum.org/), [Landmark Theatres](http://www.landmarktheatres.com/Market/NewYork/NewYork_frameset.htm) has midnight movies
 * Walk the Brooklyn Promenade.
 * Get ice cream at [Brooklyn River Ice Cream] and enjoy it [Brooklyn Bridge Park]
 * Take a fun classes for cheap at [Brooklyn Brainery](http://brooklynbrainery.com/courses) all determined by the things you want to learn and teach.
 It's a place to experiment with all kinds of topics, hobbies, and ideas — think book clubs on steroids.